shx-haah/shx-haah.github.io/docs/index.md

 ## My name is Haoxin Sang (Hollis).

-I'm excited to share my journey as a PhD student in CS at the University of Alberta.
-Welcome to my blog!
+I'm excited to share my journey as a PhD student in CS at the University of Alberta, under the guidance of [Xiaoqi Tan](https://xiaoqitan.org/).

 Here, you'll find insights into my research, experiences as an international student, and reflections on various topics in Computer Science.
 (1)
 {.annotate}